 After formal greetings, the first step is to introduce yourself and your company to the client.
 Regardless of it being direct and simple, you can use creativity to keep the reader interested.
 Instead of using basic terms, use adjectives to hook your client.

-It’s a simple sentence, but subtly highlights your achievements in the opening statement.
-Once you have given a brief introduction about your company and yourself, mention why you’re writing the proposal letter so the client knows what they are diving into.
+It’s a simple sentence but subtly highlights your achievements in the opening statement.
+Once you have briefly introduced your company and yourself, mention why you’re writing the proposal letter so the client knows what they are diving into.

 - Write About Your Goals & Objectives for the Project

 The second step of writing a successful proposal letter is to mention the list of objectives for the project.
-Once you’re clear about the objectives, make a separate heading to talk about your long-term and short-term goals.
+Once you’re clear about the objectives, make a separate heading to discuss your long-term and short-term goals.

 Under the short-term goals, talk about the small steps you need to take to achieve results.
 Don’t forget to mention the timeline with each goal to clearly tell the client how long it will take for you to complete the task.
 Follow the same process for the long-term goals to send a clear message to the potential client.